 The Adjutant General”

-After the war, at the request of his mother, his remains were reburied at the new American Military Cemetery in Manila, Philippine Islands.
+After the death records kept at Cabanatuan POW camp were recovered in January 1945, Richard’s actual date of death was learned.
+His mother – his father had died on June 10, 1944 – requested that his remains be reburied at the new American Military Cemetery in Manila, Philippine Islands.
 He was buried in Plot H, Row 1, Grave 124.